Federal Excess Personal Property / Firefighter Property Programs

 What Equipment is Available?

-Before obtaining FEPP/FFP, an authorized official of the fire department must agree that:
+Before obtaining FEPP/FFP equipment, an authorized official of the fire department must agree to the following:

-• Any conversion will be done in a safe and timely manner
+- Conversions will be done in a safe and timely manner,

 For more information, please contact: